At a glance

 Shaded and Tipped:

-The shaded coat has the colour extending down approximately half to two thirds the hair, with a white/ivory ground colour.
+The shaded coat has the colour extending down approximately half to two-thirds of the hair, with a white/ivory ground colour.

 The colour of the tipped coat doesn’t extend down as far, and therefore the tipped coat looks much lighter than the shaded.
 This shading should have a uniform distribution.